microsoft/react-native-windows-samples/website/versioned_docs/version-0.62/getting-started.md

 ## Building a standalone React Native Windows App

 Follow these steps to build a version of your app that you can install or publish to the store.
-This version will package your bundle and assets into the appx package so you don't need to run Metro.
+This version will package your bundle and assets into the APPX package so you don't need to run Metro.

 - Open the solution in Visual Studio
-- Select the Release configuration from the Configuration Manager dropdown.
+- Select the Release configuration from the Configuration Manager drop-down.
 - Build the solution.
 You can now launch without first launching Metro.
-- If you want to build an appx package to share or publish, use the Project => Publish => Create App Packages... option.
+- If you want to build an APPX package to share or publish, use the Project => Publish => Create App Packages... option.

 See also this article for additional details: https://techcommunity.microsoft.com/t5/windows-dev-appconsult/getting-started-with-react-native-for-windows/ba-p/912093#
 </body>